jrgreene/acme-widgets/README.md

 # Acme Widget Co Sales System

 This is a proof of concept for the new Acme widget sales system.
-It includes support for a basket, delivery charge rules, and offers.
-It is designed to be easily expandable to allow additional rules and offers to be added.
+It includes support for a basket with delivery charge rules and offers.
+It is designed to be easily expandable to allow rules and offers to be added as needed.

 ## Setup with Lando